embrace tech

 SMB Acceleration of Tech

-In the fifth edition of the “Small and Medium Business Trends” report, it’s clear that more and more SMBs are embracing technology, convinced that their very own survivability depends on it.
+In the fifth edition of the “Small and Medium Business Trends” report, more and more SMBs are embracing technology, convinced that their very own survival depends on it.

 It All Starts With Focus first

-With all the talk about OKR alignment, check-ins, and measuring what matters, it’s tempting to get the “cart before the horse” but focusing on and messaging the high level objectives are key.
+With all the talk about alignment, check-ins, and measuring what matters, it’s tempting to get the “cart before the horse” when considering OKRs.
+Focusing on high level objectives first is key.

 top 3 technology priorities

-SMBs are investing in technology, but what is it that they are prioritizing?
+SMBs are investing in technology, but what are they prioritizing?
 You may be surprised to discover that it’s different for growing businesses vs. stagnant or declining businesses.

 Top 5 SMB tech solutions